TCottier96/TCottier96.github.io/index.md

 # Evidence for dissociable and shared mechanisms underlying motion-induced position shift illusions
 _Cottier, T., Turner, W., Holcombe, A., & Hogendoorn, H._

-This website provides videos of the motion-induced position shifts we used in our study.
+This website provides videos of the motion-induced position shift illusions we used in our study.
 For more information about the Time in Brain and Behaviour Laboratory, please visit the lab's website: <a href="https://psychologicalsciences.unimelb.edu.au/research/msps-research-groups/timing/lab"> timinglab.org</a>.

 ### Flash-drag effect (FD)